 At the Part D plan level

 Part D plans (standalone PDPs and Medicare Advantage Prescription Drug plans, or MA-PDs) continue to negotiate with manufacturers for additional rebates above the MFP.
-Plans must:
+Plans must charge beneficiaries cost-sharing based on the MFP rather than the list price, maintain the drug on formulary if it was previously covered (Section 1192 includes anti-discrimination provisions), and process claims through the MTF for rebate flow.

 At the pharmacy level